 According to the DQL 2021 study, countries with higher GDP per capita tend to invest more in cybersecurity (0.55 correlation).

 But that’s not always the case.
 For example, Australia has a high GDP per capita (almost 63K USD), whereas the Baltic states’ GDP per capita is 23K USD.
 However, the Australian cybersecurity index (66.23) is 23.5% lower than the Baltic states’ average (86.58).

 Ukraine’s GDP per capita of 4K USD is almost six times lower than the Baltic states – and 16 times lower than Australia’s GDP.
 Nevertheless, Australia’s cybersecurity index is 12% lower than Ukraine’s.

-Autocracies do not follow the former Soviet countries’ cybersecurity trend
+Autocracies do not follow the cybersecurity trends of democracies

-European former Soviet countries are stronger in cybersecurity than the Asian countries of the region.
-This significant difference is primarily due to the very low cybersecurity index among the Asian post-soviet countries: at 31.49, it is more than 2 times lower than the European average.
+European countries formerly occupied by the Soviet Union are stronger in cybersecurity than the Asian countries of the region.
+This significant difference is primarily due to the very low cybersecurity index among the Asian countries: at 31.49, it is more than 2 times lower than the European average.

-While reasons why some post-soviet countries have markedly better cybersecurity than others are complex, one tendency suggests that democracy may also have an effect.
-Former Soviet nations which maintained autocratic regimes have been found to have an average (36.2) almost twice lower than that of formerly Russia-occupied democracies (67.53).
+While reasons why some formerly occupied countries have markedly better cybersecurity than others are complex, one tendency suggests that democracy may also have an effect.
+Formerly occupied Soviet nations which maintained autocratic regimes have been found to have an average (36.2) almost twice lower than that of democracies (67.53).
 Kyrgyzstan, Tajikistan, and Turkmenistan are at the bottom three.

 Ukraine has been the most targeted country by Russian entities since 2015